aliayar/160chars/README.md

  - No check for repeated forgot password requests.
 This can be used as a way to SPAM users.
  - Probably many more that I am not aware of.

+## Stack

+Python, Flask, HTML, CSS and JavaScript with a bit of jQuery have been used.
+For front-end, I have included Bootstrap-Flask for Bootstrap 4 instead of Flask-Bootstrap which is based on Bootstrap 3.

 ## Database

 An SQLite database is configured for development purposes.
 As SQLAlchemy and Alembic are included via Flask-SQLALchemy and Flask-Migrate, using any other database supported by SQLAlchemy can be used immediately with small configuration edits.